Business terms and conditions for FAVI.co.uk

 7.2.
 The User acknowledges that the computer programs that form the Website are protected by copyright.
 The User undertakes not to engage in any activity that would allow the User or any third parties to unlawfully use or interfere with the computer programs, which are used or the proprietary rights to which are exercised by the Provider.

 7.3.
-The Provider is not bound by any codes of conduct within the meaning of Section 1826(1)(e) of the Civil Code vis-à-vis the User.
+The Provider is not bound by any codes of conduct in relation to the User within the meaning of the provisions of Section 1820(1)(n) of the Civil Code.

 8.1.
 Information obligations of the Provider associated with the processing of User’s personal data are governed by a separate document.